JerryPan2718/BreakingIce/backend/README.md

 # Backend API

-Server accepts only GET requests.
+Server accepts only POST requests.

 ## gameObject
 A game is represented as JSON array of the following form: